 Stabilized Mammoth Tusk

-Raffir Mammoth Tusk is real mammoth tusk from the last ice age (10,000-40,000 BP).
+Raffir Wood is real fossils from the last ice age (10,000-40,000 BP).
 We have developed highly specialized treatments to strengthen fossils.
 As a result, such fragile materials are finally useful for unique luxury products.
 It is popular in a wide range of fine crafts and unique products.
-Mammoth Tusk is very useful for fine handles, jewelry and inlays.
+It is very useful for fine handles, jewelry and inlays.
 But we also recommend it for many other precious small-sized objects – follow this link for inspiration.

 Material Variation in Mammoth Tusk

-The natural colors of mammoth Tusk vary greatly from bright white to dark brown.
+The natural colors vary greatly from bright white to dark brown.
 This depends on the temperature, humidity and sediment composition where fossil hunters find it after thousands of years.
 Please find the typical array of natural colors below.
-The availability of each mammoth Tusk color differs from batch to batch, so please contact us for specific requirements.
+The availability of color differs from batch to batch, so please contact us for specific requirements.

 Processing and dimensions

 The mammoth tusk is not yet petrified.
 Therefore, normal tools for bone and horn are sufficient.
 Diamond tools are useful, but not necessary.
 The dimensions depend a lot on the input material.
 Obviously, the raw material have different sizes.
 Normally, fossil hunters only find them as fragments.
 This also limits the product sizes to smaller objects.
 Our standard handle blocks are 120*40*22mm.
 We also cut scales pairs of 120*40*6mm.
 Meanwhile, most of the material comes in non-standard dimensions.
 In example, we only fix the crosscut discs (to the right) on thickness.
 So check our retailers for their current availability.
 Otherwise please contact us for special requirements regarding mammoth Tusk.
 To see our references, click here.